kevinjosethomas/turbo/README.md

 - comment on the issue and ask for a maintainer to assign you to it
 - once the issue has been assigned, create a fork of this repository's staging branch
 - make your desired changes
-- create a PR from your fork to Turbo's staging branch (follow the PR template we provide)
+- create a [new PR](https://github.com/teamcodebyte/turbo/compare) from your fork to Turbo's staging branch (follow the PR template we provide)
 - wait for a maintainer to review your PR

 If you're making a Turbo fork or clone, make sure you read through our [license](https://github.com/teamcodebyte/turbo/blob/main/LICENSE.md).
 We do not appreciate people publishing clones of Turbo, and abusing it's opensource status.